Crossmint/crossmint-402-starter/send-tweet/README.md

 - Ensure Twitter account has verified phone number

 **Error: Twitter API 401 Authentication Failed**
-- Verify all 4 credentials in `.env` are correct
+- Verify all 4 credentials in `sendvia/.env.local` are correct
 - Check for extra spaces, quotes, or newlines in values
 - Regenerate tokens if credentials are old